 The club participates in the annual ARRL Field Day exercise.
 This event provides a test of radio communications using portable amateur stations and offers great opportunity for camaraderie.
 For information, contact Jim Kamphaus, N8SIM.

-During the summer we hold one meeting at the GCARA Family Picnic and another at the GCARA Hamfest.
-Also, our December meeting is held during the GCARA Christmas Dinner-Party.
+During the winter we hold one meeting at the GCARA Christmas Party. .
 There is a modest charge for the picnic and Christmas party.
 See left for further information on these events.

 GCARA owns and operates a 2 meter repeater on 145.27 - 600 kHz.
 The repeater is located in the Clifton community of Cincinnati and provides coverage throughout the Greater Cincinnati. area.
 It is opened to all properly-licensed amateurs.

 GCARA sponsors a net each week on the 160M band.
 This net is used to spread information on the GCARA and its activities, on amateur radio and on events that impact amateur radio, to permit participants to share ideas and information, and to provide a means to develop camaraderie.
 All amateurs are invited to participate in these nets.

 The 160M 1936 Net meets every Thursday at 9:00 PM Eastern Time on 1.936 MHz.
 The last Thursday of the year, the GCARA holds an AM Net on 1.936 MHz at 9:00 PM Eastern Time.